Table of contents

 </head>

-If you want to learn, you can send your first Pull Request with these changes.
+You can even send your first Pull Request with these changes as a learning exercise.

 Sending your Pull Request

-Now that you have the changes, you should commit and push to your forked repo.
+After making the changes, commit and push them to your forked repository.

-So for this issue, the pull request can be send in https://github.com/worknenjoy/gitpay/pulls
+For this example issue the pull request can be opened at https://github.com/worknenjoy/gitpay/pulls

-When approved, your code is merged, approved and you will receive a bounty for your contribution.
+Once approved your code is merged and you will receive a bounty for your contribution.